Driving Tips: What To Do & NOT To Do

 DO - Be Prepared

-Before you embark on your journey, it's essential to be well-prepared.
-The most important thing is to stay safe.
-Invest in a helmet that fits you well and no matter how hot it is, always wear it.
-Traffic comes from all sides, so always double-check the road's clear before making a turn.
+Before you embark on your journey in 2025, it's essential to be well-prepared.
+The most important aspect is your safety.
+Invest in a quality helmet that fits properly and, regardless of the temperature, always wear it.
+Traffic can come from all directions, so double-check that the road is clear before making any turns.

 DO - Take Your Time